stoplightio/spectral/docs/guides/4e-recommended.md

 ### Enabling Rules

 Sometimes you might want to apply a limited number of rules from another ruleset.
 To do this, use the `extends` property with `off` as the second argument.
-This avoids running any rules from the extended ruleset as they would all be disabled.
-Then you can pick and choose which rules you would like to enable.
+This avoids running any rules from the extended ruleset as they are disabled.
+Then you can choose which rules you would like to enable.

 ```yaml
 extends: [[spectral:oas, off]]